Spiritual Healing for Mental Health

 This meta-analysis also lends credence to the anecdotal reports of a large number of people availing themselves of healing treatments and praying for healing, as well as the growing numbers of anecdotal clinical reports from doctors referring to healers.
 It suggests that they are engaging in a beneficial therapy, not just wishful thinking, religious ritual (as rote) practice, or placebo therapy.

-In Healing Research (Benor, 2001a; 2001b), my analysis of 52 rigorous studies of both touch and distant healing found 39 (75 percent) demonstrating significant effects.
+(Benor, 2001a; 2001b), my analysis of 52 rigorous studies of both touch and distant healing found 39 (75 percent) demonstrating significant effects.

 While randomized, controlled trials are considered the gold standard for research, patient satisfaction with treatment is another important measure of its benefits.
 Reviews of five patient satisfaction surveys in England, Holland and Iceland showed that 79 to 91 percent of respondents felt healing was of some benefit.
 This clearly exceeds the percents that would be expected if healing were merely a placebo.